 Codes of Conduct

 IOU Code of Conduct (D.12-12-036): In SB 790, the legislature directed the Commission to develop rules and procedures that facilitate the development of community choice aggregation programs, help foster fair competition, and help protect against cross-subsidization paid by ratepayers.
+Under the Commission’s code of conduct rules, independent performance audits are required every two years to evaluate IOU compliance (see below).

-Code of Conduct Audit: The State Controller's Office conducted a performance audit of Pacific Gas and Electric Company (PG & E) compliance with the Community Choice Aggregation Code of Conduct Rules (CCA CCR) program adopted in Decision (D) 12-12-036 by the five-member Commission (Commission), the members of which sit on the California Public Utilities Commission (CPUC), pursuant to Assembly Bill 117 and Senate Bill 790.
+Code of Conduct Audit: The State Controller's Office conducted a performance audit of Pacific Gas and Electric Company (PG&E) compliance with the Community Choice Aggregation Code of Conduct Rules (CCA CCR) program adopted in Decision (D) 12-12-036 by the five-member Commission (Commission), the members of which sit on the California Public Utilities Commission (CPUC), pursuant to Assembly Bill 117 and Senate Bill 790.

-Investor-Owned Utilities CCA Information
+Investor-Owned Utilities' CCA Information

 Pacific Gas and Electric